ASFHyP3/actions/README.md

           echo "version: ${{ needs.call-version-info-workflow.outputs.version }}"
           echo "version tag: ${{ needs.call-version-info-workflow.outputs.version_tag }}"
 ```
-and is intended to be paired with workflows like the `reusable-docker-ghcr.yml` workflow.
+This workflow is intended to be paired with workflows like the `reusable-docker-ghcr.yml` workflow.